rakdaf08/rakdaf08/README.md

 ## 🚀 About Me

 🎓 I'm a developer passionate about systems programming, networks, and full-stack web development.
-🧪 I love exploring how things work under the hood, from building TCP protocols to writing my own EXT2 filesystem.
+🧪 I love exploring how things work under the hood, and under the tree.
 🧠 Always improving, always learning!

 ---